The Job Is Not To Build

 Eventually I realised I had made the wrong game.
 I had jumped to building the game of my dreams, without truly understanding the gap that my game might fill in people’s lives.
 That is fine if game development is a hobby, but I wanted to make it a business.
 I did not think through whether I had the right product for a big enough market.

-I had no idea the that first job is not to build.
+I had no idea that the first job is not to build.

 Why startups exist

-Startups exists to find a solution to a problem someone has, and then to build a product around it.
+Startups exist to find a solution to a problem someone has, and then to build a product around it.
 Ideally that problem is not being addressed well for a certain group of people, and there is a chance to improve the lives of those people in a way that makes money.

 Essentially, there need to be: